vgc/vgc/README.md

 # Download, build, and run VGC
-git clone --recurse-submodules https://github.com/vgc/vgc.git mkdir build && cd build cmake ../vgc \
+git clone --recurse-submodules https://github.com/vgc/vgc.git cd vg && mkdir build && cd build cmake .. \
     -DCMAKE_BUILD_TYPE=Release \
     -DQt5_DIR="~/Qt/5.15.2/gcc_64/lib/cmake/Qt5"
-make
+cmake --build . --parallel 8
 ./Release/bin/vgcillustration
 ```

-Note: in earlier versions of Ubuntu, you'd have to install a newer version of CMake and/or GCC manually.
+Note 1: in earlier versions of Ubuntu, you'd have to install a newer version of CMake and/or GCC manually.

+Note 2: You can change `--parallel 8` to `--parallel <n>` where `<n>` is the number of desired thread.
+A reasonable number is "CPU cores + 2".